All about telecommuting: Advantages & disadvantages for businesses

 Advantages of telecommuting

-Rise of productivity
+Rise in employee productivity

 According to research by Gartner.com, 88% of businesses have supported employees that prefer to work from home during the Covid-19 outbreak.
 At the same time, the Asian and Pacific business market is as innovative as ever.
 It introduces a telecommuting policy to facilitate the employees’ work as much as possible.